ttc24/Dungeon-Crawler/README.md

 ## Retiring & Scoring

 Upon reaching Floor 9 you may **retire** from the run to lock in your score or descend toward the final gauntlet.
-Choosing to retire records your current score to `~/.dungeon_crawler/scores.json` and deletes the active save file, returning you to the title screen.
+Choosing to retire records your current score to `scores.json` in the data directory and deletes the active save file, returning you to the title screen.
 Continuing downward restores the save and applies the usual floor scaling.